-- substitutions - assessment and/or removal of injured players - wasting time - disciplinary sanctions - medical stoppages permitted by competition rules, e.g. 'drinks' breaks (which should not exceed one minute) and 'cooling' breaks (ninety seconds to three minutes) - delays relating to VAR 'checks' and 'reviews' - any other cause, including any significant delay to a restart (e.g. goal celebrations)
+- substitutions - assessment and/or removal of injured players - wasting time - disciplinary sanctions - medical stoppages permitted by competition rules, e.g. 'drinks' breaks (which should not exceed one minute) and 'cooling' breaks (ninety seconds to three minutes) - delays relating to VAR 'checks' and 'reviews' - goal celebrations - any other cause, including any significant delay to a restart (e.g. due to interference by an outside agent)